briandfoy/briandfoy.github.io/_posts/2020-09-16-things-i-m-reading.md

 * [Third Base](https://www.jstor.org/stable/27857554) - Hayes, Brian.
 "Computing Science: Third Base."
 American Scientist 89, no. 6 (2001): 490-94.
 Accessed October 30, 2020. - The most efficient radix balances the number of symbols it needs and the width of the representation.
 Balanced ternary unifies positive and negative numbers.
 The Soviets even tried making a computer using it.
 Claude Shannon makes an appearance.
 [Why Not Ternary Computers?](https://www.techopedia.com/why-not-ternary-computers/2/32427) is a summary.

 * [How A Little Money Laundering Can Have A Big Impact On Real Estate Prices](https://betterdwelling.com/how-a-little-money-laundering-can-have-a-big-impact-on-real-estate-prices/) - any transaction affects other transactions.
 Artificially elevated transactions feed into future market prices.

+* [Why are there 5280 feet in a mile?](https://petersmagnusson.org/2009/09/15/why-are-there-5280-feet-in-a-mile/) - adapting the roman measure to the english measures.
+The Romans wanted to know how far men could walk whereas the English wanted to tax land.
+Ten chains is a furlong, and ten square chains is an acre.